LQSEU/LQSEU.github.io/index.md

 ---

 **Local Enrollment of Southeast University (2020.7)**
-- Served as a volunteer in the college entrance examination enrollment activity of Southeast University in Ningguo City, Anhui Province
+- Served as a volunteer in the college entrance examination enrollment activity of Southeast University in Ningguo City, Anhui Province.
-- Explained the specific admission guidelines and campus conditions of Southeast University for students and parents
+- Explained the specific admission guidelines and campus conditions of Southeast University for students and parents.

 **Placement Office of Southeast University (2019.9-2020.5)**
-- Assisted the teachers and helped the graduates complete the tripartite agreement signing
+- Assisted the teachers and helped the graduates complete the tripartite agreement signing.
-- Took charge of the reception of off-campus enterprises
+- Took charge of the reception of off-campus enterprises.

 ## Awards

 ---

-- International Second Prize of Mathematical Contest in Modeling in 2018
+- International Second Prize of Mathematical Contest in Modeling in 2018.
-- National Second Prize of the 8th “Beidou Cup” National Youth Science and Technology Innovation Competition
+- National Second Prize of the 8th “Beidou Cup” National Youth Science and Technology Innovation Competition.
-- National Third Prize of Robomaster in 2018
+- National Third Prize of Robomaster in 2018.
-- Scholarship of Tongxi Group, Anhui Chamber of Commerce in 2017
+- Scholarship of Tongxi Group, Anhui Chamber of Commerce in 2017.
-- First Prize of the 6th Innovation Experience Competition of Southeast University in 2015
+- First Prize of the 6th Innovation Experience Competition of Southeast University in 2015.

 ## Skills

 ---

-- Skilled in C, C++, and Ros for programing
+- Coding skills: C, C++, and Ros;
-- Familiar with embedded design method, and able to quickly build robot application schemes
+- Familiar with embedded system design with various kinds of sensors;
-- Skilled in PCB, and able to draw simple power driver board, control board, USB-HUB
+- Skilled in PCB, and able to draw simple power driver board, control board, USB-HUB;
-- Proficient in English, and passed CET-4 (599) and CET-6 (553)
+- Proficient in English, with grades of TOFEL 95, GRE 316(3.0).